anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 Select to upgrade the devices in this group to a different edition of Windows 10.
 Select the **Edition to upgrade to** and enter the **Product key**.

 ## Next steps
+Configure your group, app, and device settings in the Intune for Education portal.
+If you haven't yet done it, go to [express configuration](edu-express-config-settings-windows.md) and set up your school with Microsoft-recommended settings.

+Need help managing devices?
+[Assign group admins](group-admin-delegate.md) in your school to help you manage device settings.

 - [Find out more about the full Windows 10 settings management experience available in Intune](https://docs.microsoft.com/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune)